Addressing Stigmas: Your Journey to Healing From the Inside Out

 Addressing Stigmas: Mental Health

 Mental health issues are challenges that have long been misunderstood.
 However, mental health greatly defines how you live your life and the quality of your life.
 Similar to addiction and substance abuse, there are a significant amount of stigmas that surround mental health.
-These prejudices impact how you are perceived and treated, as well as how you view yourself.
+These prejudices impact how you are perceived and treated and how you view yourself.

 Stigmas around mental health vary depending on the mental health disorder.
 However, similar to addiction, it is commonly believed that you have complete control over your mental health, and therefore, if you are struggling with a mental health disorder, you are at fault.
-This level of blame does not take other factors, such as brain chemistry, into consideration.
+This level of blame does not consider other factors, such as brain chemistry.
 When in reality, mental health disorders are treatable with the right combination of medication, therapy, and other treatment modalities.

 In addition to blame, another stigma around mental health is that individuals with mental health challenges are unpredictable and dangerous.
 This creates a lack of trust in intimate settings, such as within families, and a general unease.
 However, the truth is that mental health challenges vary.
 Having a mental health disorder does not make you dangerous or unpredictable, and with treatment, you can rebuild your mental health and your life.